-What one change can you make to dramatically increase your success?
+What one change can you make to increase your success dramatically?
 Learn about goal setting and use specific goals in all your business planning.
 Goals need to be specific if we have any chance of accomplishing them.
 Establishing specific goals sets us up for success rather than failure.

 Setting Specific Goals

 A success goal is a specific goal, a goal that incorporates an action plan outlining how you will achieve the goal and a performance measure that tells you whether you were successful or not.

 This is the goal setting formula for ensuring that you're setting a specific goal:

 "I will (goal + performance measure) BY (specific actions)."

 The performance measure in the goal is often a date or a length of time, but it could be any objective criteria that you can use to determine whether or not you've accomplished the specific goal that you've set.